1825 Colombian general election

-Presidential elections were held in Gran Colombia in 1825, with Congress certifying the results the following year.
+General elections were held in Gran Colombia in 1825 to elect the presidency and Congress.
 The result was a victory for Simón Bolívar, who received 582 of the 608 votes.
-Francisco de Paula Santander was elected Vice President.
+Francisco de Paula Santander was elected vice president.

 Electoral system

-The 1821 constitution provided for a system where Provincial Assemblies elected the President and Vice President.
+The 1821 constitution provided for a system where Provincial Assemblies elected the president and vice president.
 If no candidate received a majority of the vote, an election would be held in the Congress.